SongyanLai/songyanlai.github.io/contents/awards.md

+- IPOET (International Programme Office for Education and Tra​ining) Scholarship, The Government of Sweden, 2025.

-- National Scholarship, Ministry of Education of the People's Republic of China.
-(China's highest-level scholarship)
+- National Scholarship, Ministry of Education of the People's Republic of China (China's highest-level scholarship), 2024.

 - Outstanding Graduate of Zhejiang Province, Zhejiang Provincial Department of Education, 2024.